 “Cutting a baby’s fingernails is easy,” said no parent ever.

 It’s a fine art that involves skill, patience and a baby that doesn’t move, and therefore, isn’t the kind of thing you can quickly do as and when.

-Many parents find it’s a team effort - one holds the baby still while the other snips, while others swear by doing it at night.
+Many parents find it’s a team effort - one holds the baby still while the other snips, while others swear by doing it at night or after bathing a baby.
 Another top tip is to try and clip baby's nails while they sleep in the pram.
 That way, they stay still and you have daylight to work with.

 “You feel like blurting out ‘It wasn't me!
 I watch her constantly!’ even though she looks like she's been in a scrappy street fight.”

 Also, babies can be quite clumsy: their arms flail around, they still don’t have full control of their hands so it’s really easy for them to hit themselves in the face.
-Therefore, if one of their nails is just a touch too long, or has a sharp corner, before you know it, there’s an unsightly scratch to deal with.
+Therefore, if one of their nails is just a touch too long, or has a sharp corner, before you know it, there’s an unsightly scratch on your baby's face to deal with.

 “I do worry whether old ladies on the bus will judge me if my daughter has a wolverine scratch across her cheek,” says dad, Luke.
 “You feel like blurting out ‘It wasn't me!
 I watch her constantly!’ even though she looks like she's been in a scrappy street fight.”

 As much as it fills us with horror to see even a trace of blood on our baby’s face, the NHS advise that most small cuts and grazes can usually be treated at home.
 Simply clean and cover, but avoid using cotton wool as the fluff can get stuck in the wound.
 WaterWipes are an alternative as they’re made from 99.9% water and a drop of [KA1] fruit extract and are as soft as cotton wool.
 They should heal by themselves in a matter of days.